Setting up windows kernel-mode debugging with WinDbg and VMware

 Windows 7 / Windows 10 - Boot Configuration Data (BCD)

-• Use Serial Port (COM Port) as the communication between debugger and debuggee.
-The number of debugport should be same as the VMware’s Serial Port setting, and the Serial Port number we had gotten is 2.
+cmdas “administrator”, and execute the following commands: - Use Serial Port (COM Port) as the communication between debugger and debuggee.
+The number of debugport should be same as the VMware’s Serial Port setting, and the Serial Port number we had gotten is

 bcdedit /dbgsettings serial debugport:2